Sex and The City Apartment Floor Plan

 The iconic six-season TV show depicted an idealized Manhattan life in the ‘90s that gave rise to high-end aspirations for generations to come.
 However, beyond the covetable clothes, infinite lunches, and unending stream of dates, what really impressed us was Carrie Bradshaw’s apartment.

-Though the TV series and the two spin-off movies have wrapped, we still remember the TV series’ timeless glamor, and especially the memorable Sex and the City apartment design and floor plan.
+Though the TV series and the two spin-off movies have wrapped, we still remember the TV series’ timeless glamor.
+Especially the memorable Sex and the City apartment design and floor plan.

 Sex and the City Apartment Floor Plan